openucx/ODOS/README.md

 ./app
 ```

-Note: please make sure that DOCA libraries are included in LD\_LIBRARY\_PATH
+Note: please make sure that DOCA libraries are included in LD\_LIBRARY\_PATH.
+This project supportes DOCA v2.0.2

 #Citation